ClinVar Miner

 Center for Human Genetics, Inc, Center for Human Genetics, Inc RCV003231427 SCV000782187 pathogenic Sotos syndrome 2016-11-01 criteria provided, single submitter clinical testing

-Invitae RCV003231427 SCV001373860 likely pathogenic Sotos syndrome 2021-08-24 criteria provided, single submitter clinical testing This sequence change replaces arginine with tryptophan at codon 1952 of the NSD1 protein (p.Arg1952Trp).
-The arginine residue is moderately conserved and there is a moderate physicochemical difference between arginine and tryptophan.
-This variant is not present in population databases (ExAC no frequency).
-This missense change has been observed in individual(s) with clinical features of Sotos syndrome (PMID: 15942875, 17565729, 22924495).
+Labcorp Genetics (formerly Invitae), Labcorp RCV000345429 SCV001373860 pathogenic not provided 2024-02-08 criteria provided, single submitter clinical testing This sequence change replaces arginine, which is basic and polar, with tryptophan, which is neutral and slightly polar, at codon 1952 of the NSD1 protein (p.Arg1952Trp).
+This variant is not present in population databases (gnomAD no frequency).
+This missense change has been observed in individual(s) with clinical features of Sotos syndrome (PMID: 15942875, 17565729, 22924495, 34033256).
 In at least one individual the variant was observed to be de novo.
 ClinVar contains an entry for this variant (Variation ID: 279858).
-Algorithms developed to predict the effect of missense changes on protein structure and function are either unavailable or do not agree on the potential impact of this missense change (SIFT: "Deleterious"; PolyPhen-2: "Probably Damaging"; Align-GVGD: "Class C0").
-Experimental studies have shown that this missense change affects NSD1 function (PMID: 21196496; .24412544).
-In summary, the currently available evidence indicates that the variant is pathogenic, but additional data are needed to prove that conclusively.
-Therefore, this variant has been classified as Likely Pathogenic.
+Advanced modeling of protein sequence and biophysical properties (such as structural, functional, and spatial information, amino acid conservation, physicochemical variation, residue mobility, and thermodynamic stability) performed at Invitae indicates that this missense variant is expected to disrupt NSD1 protein function with a positive predictive value of 95%.
+Experimental studies have shown that this missense change affects NSD1 function (PMID: 21196496, 24412544).
+For these reasons, this variant has been classified as Pathogenic.

 Genome-Nilou Lab RCV003231427 SCV002054956 likely pathogenic Sotos syndrome 2021-07-15 criteria provided, single submitter clinical testing